Interviews – Closing the Deal

-Our staff ensure clients are using all the tools available to them, including accessing potential training opportunities (see contact details below).
-Updating or acquiring new skills may be part of your job search plan.
+They can also assist you with your job search tools and ensure you’re using all the resources available to you, including accessing potential training opportunities (see contact details below).
+Your strategies may include updating or acquiring new skills.

 If you want more help with your job search at no cost, contact us at 780-539-5477.
 You can send enquiries to info@gpworkplace.ca.
 Our office is located at #105, 9840-97th Ave., Grande Prairie.